stephenohair/spring-boot-graphql-example/README.md

 # spring-boot-graphql-example

 This is a simple maven-based Java example that uses spring-boot, an H2 embedded in-memory database and Hibernate ORM to stand up a graphql service.
-This example is a self-contained example and is ready to play with after running ```mvn spring-boot:run```
+This example is a self-contained and ready to play with after running ```mvn spring-boot:run```

 The example defines a basic JPA annontated data model containing a single entity, Person.
 When spring-boot runs it takes that entity definition and creates an in-memory H2 embedded database with pre-poluated dummy data.
 The GraphQL service is then started and the H2 data is offered as a queryable repository via GraphQL services as a GraphQL API found at http://localhost:8080/.